A simple Tabletop game of space exploration

 Here are all the types of actions Ships can perform:

-moves next to a transporting ship may board as part of the move, providing
+moves next to a transporting ship may board as part of the move.

 terrain.